VectorMethods

 Solutions

 VideoVector is designed so the workflow does not stop at a generated result.
-Connectors, import jobs, prompt runs, exports, automations, webhooks, and APIs give teams a path from media arrival to downstream delivery.
+Connectors, import jobs, extraction executions, exports, webhooks, and APIs give teams a path from media arrival to downstream delivery.

-Teams can start manually, prove the workflow, then automate the repeatable steps once the output shape and downstream needs are clear.
+Teams can start with search or extraction, validate the output shape, then connect delivery once the downstream needs are clear.

 Connect the source